highamm/datascience234/docs/05-comm.md

 2. \* Change the colour palette to be CVD-friendly using either `scale_colour_brewer()` or `scale_colour_viridis_d()`.

 3. \* We can see a couple of interesting trends in life expectancy.
-There is one country in Africa and one country in Asia that sees a sharp decline in life expxectancy at one point.
+There is one country in Africa and one country in Asia that sees a sharp decline in life expectancy at one point.
 In Europe, there is one country that has a substantially lower life expectancy than the rest in the 1950s but catches up to other European countries by the 2000s.
 Use `filter()` to create a data set that only has these 3 countries.
 Then, use `geom_label()` to label all three countries on your plot.